National Park Langue de Barbarie

 Fôret de Bandia

 On the Petite Côte, just across from ACCRO-BAOBAB, is the 1’200 ha National Park Fôret de Bandia.
-Well known for its good restaurant overlooking the lake where monkeys, wild pigs, buffalos, gazelles and birds meet.
+Well known for its good restaurant overlooking the lake where monkeys, warthogs, buffalos, gazelles and birds meet.
 For more information visit: www.senegal-online.com